KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 4.4 Draw Handling

-Some games (notably tic-tac-toe and chess) can end in draws.
+Some games (notably tic-tac-toe) can end in draws.
 ETour handles draws through several mechanisms:

 **Single Match Draw:**
 Both players are eliminated.
 Neither advances.
 This creates natural pressure to play for wins rather than safe draws.